Thursday, May 30, 2024

 • EMA places more weight on recent prices, making it more responsive to recent price changes than SMA.

-• The EMA values tend to be more separated from the MSP and demonstrate increased volatility compared to the SMA.
+• The EMA values tend to be further from the MSP and exhibit greater volatility than the SMA.
 The percentage difference between EMA and MSP ranges from 94.10% to 102.29%, showing more fluctuation in EMA values.

 The percentage differences between the EMA and MSP values are higher than between the SMA and MSP values.
 This means the EMA values exhibit more fluctuation relative to the MSP than the SMA values.

-Therefore, based on this analysis, we can conclude that the SMA method produces smoother and less volatile values that are more suitable for adjusting raw sales prices to create a time-adjusted sale price for use as the dependent variable in a regression-based AVM in this particular scenario.
+Therefore, based on this analysis, we conclude that the SMA method yields smoother, less volatile values that are better suited to adjusting raw sales prices to create a time-adjusted sale price for use as the dependent variable in a regression-based AVM in this scenario.

 Monthly vs. Quarterly Adjustments (Extended Time Series)

-Monthly adjustments can introduce more noise and volatility into the data, making the dependent variable less stable when compared to quarterly adjustments.
+Monthly adjustments can introduce more noise and volatility into the data, making the dependent variable less stable than quarterly adjustments.
 Monthly data often reflect short-term fluctuations and can be influenced by factors such as seasonality, irregular events, or other short-term variations.

 This inherent noise and volatility in monthly data can make it challenging to accurately identify and interpret underlying trends.
-It may also lead to a less stable dependent variable when constructing AVMs, where the goal is to predict property values based on historical sales data.
+It may also lead to a less stable dependent variable when constructing AVMs, which aim to predict property values based on historical sales data.

 By using quarterly adjustments instead of monthly ones, you can smooth out some short-term fluctuations and reduce the noise in the data.
 Quarterly adjustments provide a more aggregated and stable representation of trends over time, which can help create a more reliable and robust dependent variable for modeling purposes.

-Ultimately, the choice between monthly and quarterly adjustments should be guided by the specific characteristics of the data, the objectives of the analysis, and the trade-offs between noise reduction and capturing short-term dynamics.
-It's essential to carefully consider the implications of using different adjustment intervals (e.g., consider 3-quarter moving averages if you are using three years of sales) and choose the approach that best aligns with the goals of the analysis.
+Ultimately, the choice between monthly and quarterly adjustments should be guided by the specific characteristics of the data, the objectives of the analysis, and the trade-offs between noise reduction and the capture of short-term dynamics.
+It's essential to carefully consider the implications of different adjustment intervals (e.g., using 3-quarter moving averages if you are using 3 years of sales) and choose the approach that best aligns with the analysis's goals.

 Conclusion

 This blog post illustrates the importance of time-adjusting sale prices to create a reliable and stable dependent variable for regression-based AVMs.
-By utilizing sales data over multiple quarters and employing methodologies such as Quarterly Median Sale Price per Square Foot and Simple Moving Average, the benefits of smoothing out volatility and creating a more consistent time-adjusted sale price variable have been demonstrated.
+By using sales data across multiple quarters and employing methodologies such as Quarterly Median Sale Price per Square Foot and Simple Moving Average, the benefits of smoothing volatility and creating a more consistent time-adjusted sale price variable have been demonstrated.

-The examples show that the Quarterly Median Sale Price per Square Foot and the Simple Moving Average methods provide smoother and less volatile values, making them ideal choices for time adjustment in an AVM.
-However, it is crucial to exercise caution and ensure that the selected methodology aligns with the specific characteristics of the analyzed real estate market.
+The examples show that the Quarterly Median Sale Price per Square Foot and the Simple Moving Average methods yield smoother, less volatile values, making them ideal choices for time adjustment in an AVM.
+However, it is crucial to exercise caution and ensure that the selected methodology aligns with the specific characteristics of the real estate market under analysis.
 This responsibility is critical to mitigating potential risks.

 By incorporating these time-adjusted sale prices into the valuation process, analysts and new graduates can enhance the accuracy and reliability of their regression models, ultimately producing more robust and dependable property valuations.